International status and usage of the euro: Pegged currencies

-As part of ERM II, the Bulgarian lev has a fluctuation band of ±15%.
-The Danish krone, however, has committed to a tighter fluctuation band of ±2.25%.
+As part of ERM II, Danish krone has committed to a tight fluctuation band of ±2.25%.

 Of the rest of the listed currencies, the Bosnia and Herzegovina convertible mark maintains a fixed exchange rate through the currency board system; the Central African CFA franc, the West African CFA franc, the CFP franc, the Cape Verdean escudo, the Comorian franc, and the São Tomé and Príncipe dobra maintain a conventional fixed exchange rate; the Macedonian denar uses a stabilized arrangement; and the Moroccan dirham is pegged to the euro through a basket of currencies.
-Other countries that, as of December 2023, have exchange rate regimes linked to the euro are Romania, Serbia, Singapore, Botswana, Tunisia, Samoa, Fiji, Libya, Kuwait, Syria, China and Vanuatu.
+Other countries that, as of December 2024, have exchange rate regimes linked to the euro are Romania, Serbia, Albania, Singapore, Botswana, Tunisia, Samoa, Fiji, Libya, Kuwait, Syria, China and Vanuatu.

 Since 2005, stamps issued by the Sovereign Military Order of Malta have been denominated in euros, although the Order's official currency remains the Maltese scudo.
 The Maltese scudo itself is pegged to the euro and is only recognised as legal tender within the Order.

 In 2011, the Swiss franc was rapidly appreciating against the euro, harming its exports to the eurozone.
 In response, Switzerland implemented a cap to the Swiss franc's value.
 This was not so much a peg, as they were merely limiting its highest value and not its lowest.
 In 2015, Switzerland announced that it was going to scrap its currency peg to the euro.

 Reserve currency status

 The euro is a major global reserve currency, the second most widely held international reserve currency after the U.S. dollar.
-Inheriting this status from the German mark, its share of international reserves has risen from 23.65% in 2002 to a peak of 27.66% in 2009 before declining due to the European debt crisis, with Russia and Eastern Europe being the most significant users.
+Inheriting this status from the German mark, its share of international reserves has risen from 23.65% in 2002 to a peak of 27.66% in 2009 before declining due to the Euro area crisis, with Russia and Eastern Europe being the most significant users.

 The possibility of the euro becoming the first international reserve currency was widely discussed before 2009.

 Former Federal Reserve Chairman Alan Greenspan gave his opinion in September 2007 that the euro could indeed replace the U.S. dollar as the world's primary reserve currency.
 He said it is "absolutely conceivable that the euro will replace the dollar as reserve currency, or will be traded as an equally important reserve currency."

-As of 2021, however, the euro has not displaced the U.S. dollar as primary reserve currency due to the European debt crisis.
+As of 2021, however, the euro has not displaced the U.S. dollar as primary reserve currency due to the Euro area crisis.
 The euro's stability and future existence was doubted and its share of global reserves fell to 19% by year-end 2015 (compared to 66% for the U.S. dollar).
 As of year-end 2020, these figures stand at 21% for the euro and 59% for the U.S. dollar.